Access and Running Jobs (Slurm)

 Schedulers

-The NMASC cluster in Socorro (nmpost) is subdivided into three clusters: Torque, Slurm, and HTCondor.
-Torque and Slurm are both High Performance Cluster systems focused on completing jobs as quickly as possible.
+The NMASC cluster in Socorro (nmpost) is subdivided into three clusters: Slurm, HTCondor, and Torque.
+Slurm and Torque are both High Performance Cluster systems focused on completing jobs as quickly as possible.
 They are commonly used for interactive as well as batch jobs.
-Slurm will ultimately replace Torque but there will be a transition period where there are cluster nodes managed by both schedulers.
+Slurm has largely replaced Torque but there are still a few nodes left using Torque.
+They will eventually be removed so please use Slurm intead.
 Your NRAO Linux login gives you access to all clusters.

-The NAASC cluster in Charlottesville (cvpost) is subdivided into two clusters: Torque and Slurm.
-Torque and Slurm are both High Performance Cluster systems focused on completing jobs as quickly as possible.
+The NAASC cluster in Charlottesville (cvpost) is subdivided into two clusters: Slurm and Torque.
+Slurm and Torque are both High Performance Cluster systems focused on completing jobs as quickly as possible.
 They are commonly used for interactive as well as batch jobs.
-Slurm will ultimately replace Torque but there will be a transition period where there are cluster nodes managed by both schedulers.
+Slurm has largely replaced Torque but there are still a few nodes left using Torque.
+They will eventually be removed so please use Slurm intead.
 Your NRAO Linux login gives you access to all clusters.

 Running Jobs